 - Advantages of Guest Posting

 - Need of SEO Friendly Theme

 - Link Building Strategy

-The points listed above are indeed very important, but a first time blogger first needs to understand the B of Blogging and then move on to those.
+The points listed above are indeed crucial, but a first-time blogger first needs to understand the B of Blogging and then move on to those.
 A lot of bloggers fail to make it to the second step where they can market their blog because they miss out on some essential fundamentals.

 1. A Missing “About” Page